Introduction to Litmus Proof

 Create a public sharing link in order to easily share an email proof in other collaboration or project management tools like Slack, Asana, Jira or Trello.
 The public sharing link allows anyone with the link to view the Proof so share it only with people you trust.
 Simply use the switch to turn on the public link and copy and paste the link where you want to share it.
-If you are concerned about making your Proof public, use the Invite Users tab which requires users to be invited and log in before viewing the Proof.
+If you are concerned about making your Proof public, use the Invite Users tab to share a unique invitation link directly with each user you invite.

 Public links remain public for 30 days or until the public switch is turned off in the "Create a share link" dialog box.
-Although public share links can be seen by anyone, commenting requires a user to sign in or create an account.
-New users who sign in on the public sharing link are added to your account as Proof Reviewers and only have permission to view the Proof you have shared with them.
+New users who comment or approve via the public sharing link are added to your account as Proof Reviewers and only have permission to view the Proofs you have shared with them.